TikhonJelvis/website/articles/adts.md

 ## Recursive Types

 Algebraic data types can also be *recursive*: that is, an algebraic data type can have a field of its own type.
-This property makes them very good for representing abstract syntax trees (ASTs).
+This lets algebraic data types represent values of arbitrary sizes.

+A good example of such a type is an abstract syntax tree (AST).
+Expressions in a programming language have sub-expressions, which are just expressions themselves; this is directly encoded by using a recursive type.
 Let's imagine a very trivial language: we have numbers, variables, addition and multiplication.
 The type for expressions in this language would be:

 ```ocaml
 type expression = Variable of string